Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 By Google Deepmind (link:https://deepmind.com/research/publications/deep-reinforcement-learning-double-q-learning/)<br />

 ### (2) Learning Environment<br />
-Make the map like a grid map for the learning agent to navigate on (figure(a)).
+We make the map like a grid map for the learning agent to navigate on which is shown in figure(a).
 Strictly speaking, each grid in the grid map is not a rectangle.
 This phenomenon is caused by the sphere geometry and our restriction on the length of the stride which is demonstrated in figure (b)<br />
 <p align="center"><img src="/image/GridMap.JPG" height="60%" width="60%"></p>

 ### (3) Interact with Google map API <br />